 However, one cannot deny that these credit reporting systems are often riddled with errors, missing real-world transaction history, and misclassifying creditors.

 An AI-based loan and credit system can look into the behavior and patterns of customers with limited credit history to determine their creditworthiness.
 Also, the system sends warnings to banks about specific behaviors that may increase the chances of default.
+In short, such technologies are playing a key role in changing the future of consumer lending.

 Tracking market trends